 - Most likely not.
 While the theory of social media is covered in some of our courses and thesis projects that focus on the use of social media are quite common, this is not a program suitable for developing knowledge or skills in social media marketing and communication.
-If this is your goal, we recommend looking at our MS in Communication instead.
+If this is your goal, we recommend looking at our MS in Strategic and Digital Communication instead.

 What is the purpose of the Digital Media Skills Intensive sequence?

 - The Digital Media Skills Intensive Sequence builds on the digital media specialization courses.
 It allows you to develop advanced individualized production skills in an area related to your thesis project.
 The sequence is offered in two versions, one that is fully online and a summer workshop version that allows you to gain experience with our fast selection of high-end on-site technology as part of a six-week summer residency.